UK Lawyers for Israel: Gaza War

-During the Gaza War, Jonathan Turner criticized a Lancet analysis on impact of the conflict on life expectancy in Gaza.
+During the Gaza War, Jonathan Turner criticised a Lancet analysis on impact of the conflict on life expectancy in Gaza.
 Turner stated that the war might reduce obesity in Gaza and "increase average life expectancy in Gaza".
-The Palestine Solidarity Campaign called Turner's remarks "utterly sickening" and that they "illustrate exactly what it means to be 'for Israel' and how low its apologists are prepared to sink in their attempts to justify genocide in Gaza."
+The Palestine Solidarity Campaign said Turner's remarks were "utterly sickening" and "illustrate exactly what it means to be 'for Israel' and how low its apologists are prepared to sink in their attempts to justify genocide in Gaza."
 The Council for Arab-British Understanding said that Turner's comments were "atrocious".
 In response, Turner said his statement was "accurate and objective" and that the Lancet letter was based on "entirely unfounded speculation, which also ignored factors that might result in lengthening the lives of Gazans".

-On 27 May 2025, a report was published by UK advocacy organization CAGE International accusing UKLFI of "concealing its funding sources, refusing to disclose the financial backers driving its campaign of professional harassment and governance, and institutional racism".
+On 27 May 2025, a report was published by UK advocacy organisation CAGE International accusing UKLFI of "concealing its funding sources, refusing to disclose the financial backers driving its campaign of professional harassment and governance, and institutional racism".
 In August 2025, it was reported that the UK Charity Commission was investigating a complaint against UKLFI, raised by CAGE International.
 That same month, the Public Interest Law Centre and the European Legal Support Center, a pro-Palestine advocacy group, filed a complaint with the Solicitors Regulation Authority against UKLFI over its alleged use of SLAPPs and operating as an unregulated law firm.

+In September 2026, it was reported that UKLFI had written to Home Secretary Shabana Mahmood to demand that humanitarian charity Médecins Sans Frontières be proscribed as a terrorist group due to alleged links to Palestinian militant groups.